Calpine to buy Texas power plant but delay plan for new units

-HOUSTON (Reuters) - Calpine Corp (CPN.N) said Monday it will expand its fleet of power plants in Texas, but delay construction of two “quick-start” peaker plants until a debate over electric market reform is settled.
+HOUSTON, Dec 2 (Reuters) - Calpine Corp said Monday it will expand its fleet of power plants in Texas, but delay construction of two “quick-start” peaker plants until a debate over electric market reform is settled.

 Texas, unlike many areas of the U.S., continues to see growing demand for electricity but tight financial markets and low wholesale power prices have stalled construction of all but a few new plants in the state’s primary grid, overseen by the Electric Reliability Council of Texas (ERCOT).